Molecular adsorption study of nicotine and caffeine on the single-walled carbon nanotube from first principles: Results and Discussion

-To begin with, we calculated the individual nicotine and caffeine molecules in vacuum condition to optimize the gas phase geometry.
-Figures~\ref{Fig1}(a) and (b) show the optimized geometries of nicotine and caffeine molecules.
-All the nitrogen atoms form essentially a planar structure with carbon atoms implying $sp^2$ orbital hybridizations, maintaining the aromatic characteristics.
-Figures~\ref{Fig2}(a)--(c) show the density of states (DOS), the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) of the individual nicotine molecule.
-Similarly, figures~\ref{Fig2} (d)--(f) represent the same quantities of the caffeine molecule.
+First, we calculated the individual nicotine and caffeine molecules in the vacuum condition to optimize the gas phase geometry.
+Figures~\ref{Fig1}a and \ref{Fig1}b show the optimized geometries of nicotine and caffeine molecules.
+All the nitrogen atoms form essentially a planar structure with carbon atoms implying $sp^2$ orbital hybridization, maintaining the aromatic characteristics.

+Figures~\ref{Fig2}a--c show the density of states (DOS), the highest occupied molecular orbital (HOMO) and the lowest unoccupied molecular orbital (LUMO) of a nicotine molecule, respectively.
+Similarly, Figs.~\ref{Fig2}d--f represent the same quantities of a caffeine molecule.
 The energy gaps between the HOMO and the LUMO levels are 3.34~eV and 3.37~eV for the nicotine and caffeine molecules, respectively, which are very similar to each other.
-However, the energy difference between the LUMO and LUMO+1 (the state one level above the LUMO) of the nicotine molecule shown in figure~\ref{Fig2}(a) is much smaller that that of the caffeine molecule seen in figure~\ref{Fig2}(d).
-Interestingly, the HOMO wavefunction of the nicotine molecule is dominant at the five-membered ring as shown in figure~\ref{Fig2}(b), whereas that for the LUMO is placed at the phenyl group (six-membered ring) as displayed in figure~\ref{Fig2}(c).
-In contrast, the HOMO and LUMO wavefunctions of the caffeine molecule appear to be distributed over the whole molecule as shown in figures~\ref{Fig2}(e) and (f).
+However, the energy difference between the LUMO and LUMO+1 (the state one level above the LUMO) of the nicotine molecule in Fig.~\ref{Fig2}a is much smaller that that of the caffeine molecule in Fig.~\ref{Fig2}d.
+Interestingly, the HOMO of nicotine is dominant at the five-membered ring as shown in Fig.~\ref{Fig2}b, whereas the electronic density in the LUMO is high at the phenyl group (six-membered ring) as displayed in Fig.~\ref{Fig2}c.
+In contrast, the HOMO and LUMO wavefunctions of caffeine appear to be distributed over the whole molecule as shown in Figs.~\ref{Fig2}e and \ref{Fig2}f.